 From our point of view the most important things to consider is making sure you get a bike that you'll be happy using AFTER you've completed the charity ride.

-In our view one of the best bike options to look at is a road touring bicycle.
+In our view one of the best bike options to look at is a touring bicycle.
 We posted some more detailed information about touring bikes here but the basics are -

 1. Touring bikes tend to have much higher handlebars relative to the height of the saddle compared to road racing and cyclocross bikes - meaning, you can sit up taller on a touring bike offering all day comfort.